Neervalur

 Neervalur is a village located around 15 km from Kanchipuram, in the Indian state of Tamil Nadu.
-It is known for its temple of Lord lakshminarayana which is stated to be 500 years old.
+It is known for its Veetrirundha Lakshmi Narayana Perumal Temple which is stated to be 500 years old.
+This temple is maintained under the control of Hindu Religious and Charitable Endowments Department, Government of Tamil Nadu.
 This temple also has a shrine for Lord Jwala Narasimha.

 Legend

 It was also known as Sri Bashyapuram in the past, a reference to Sri Bhashya written by Saint Ramanuja.
 Even today, the temple comes under the control of Ahobila Mutt.

+Notable people

+The village was the birthplace of Vai.
+Mu.
+Kothainayaki Ammal (1901-1960), a Tamil writer, novelist, and journalist t who was the first woman to occupy the editorial board of a Tamil magazine.